buerHuang/buerHuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👷 About Me
-I'm **Huang Ke (黄科)**, a fourth year undergraduate student from [School of ICES](https://ices.cuc.edu.cn/), [CUC](https://cuc.edu.cn/).
-My research interest includes Near-field Communications, Beamforming/Beam Training Design, AI for Wireless Communications, and Image Processing.
+My name is **Huang Ke (黄科)**.
+I graduated from the School of Information and Communication Engineering, Communication University of China.
+Currently, I am going to Beijing Institute of Technology (Zhuhai) for my master's degree.

+My research interests include near-field communications, CSI acquisition, AI for wireless communications, and image processing.

 # 🔥 News